Latest event: FASCISM, RADICALIZATION, AND WAR, 1914-50s: OCCUPATION, COUNTERINSURGENCY, COLLABORATIONISM, CIVIL WAR

 Event Rationale

 Despite having grown up as separate academic niches, the history of fascism and war are inextricably linked.
 Mussolini considered fascism a ‘permanent state of war’.
 Beyond the metaphor, fascism grew exponentially from the state of exception to the state of war.
 War created frameworks for political opportunity and radicalization that transformed fascist regimes.
 Therefore, fascism cannot be understood without war - or rather, without wars: colonial, civil, or occupation wars.
-Against this background, the seventh ComFas Convention aims to bring together researchers from different disciplinary fields, geographical areas, and research traditions; and to engage them in a scholarly debate on violence within the field of radical right, fascist, and neo-fascist movements and regimes, and the links with war as a pattern for radicalization.
-We invite contributions on empirical case studies as well as on synchronic and diachronic comparisons exploring the relationship

 • Colonial war and fascism